Lowe's® Severe Weather® Treated Wood with Ecolife®

-Lowe's Severe Weather treated lumber with Ecolife contains an environmentally-advanced wood protection system utilizing the only integrated wod preservative with a built-in stabilizer.
+Lowe's Severe Weather treated lumber with Ecolife contains an environmentally-advanced wood protection system utilizing the only integrated wood preservative with a built-in stabilizer standardized by the American Wood Protection Association (AWPA).
 This proprietary system provides maximum weathering protection and enhanced performance.

 The Ecolife preservative is a non-metallic preservative that fights the effects of the sun and weather extremes to repel water, minimize cracking and keep boards straighter.